ospoplusplus/ospoplusplus/content/resource/University-of-Vermont-VERSO.md

 Two departments have joint responsibility for VERSO - UVM’s [Howe Library](https://library.uvm.edu/) and the [College for Engineering and Mathematical Sciences](https://www.uvm.edu/cems).

-VERSO’s primary aim is to create, <b>promote and enable open work</b>.
+VERSO’s primary aim is to <b> create, promote and enable open work</b>.

 Its objectives are to: